Waking Titan

 The ARG encompassed several "seasons," each leading to a new update for No Man's Sky.
 Season 1 of Waking Titan led to the release of the Atlas Rises update, and Season 2 to the release of No Man's Sky: NEXT.

 Overview

 Premise

-Waking Titan surrounds the innovative technologies and dangerous experiments employed by a multi-disciplinary research organization called The Atlas Foundation, its family of businesses, and their branching associates.
+Waking Titan surrounds the innovative technologies and dangerous experiments employed by a multidisciplinary research organization called The Atlas Foundation, its family of businesses, and their branching associates.

 Season One focused on Loop16, an AI out of a series of AIs designed to test simulation theory by harnessing virtually infinite processing power to create a highly complex simulation—standing to match or transcend the complexity of our own universe.
 This season explored the consequences of using these simulations to predict future events.

 Season Two's focus was on W/ARE, a company pioneering the next era of virtual reality technology with advanced non-invasive brain-machine interface headsets that induce artificial lucid-dreams.